 In February 2016, the FASB issued ASU 2016-02, Leases ("ASC 842"), which applies to all leases and will require lessees to record most leases on the balance sheet, but recognize expense in a manner similar to the current standard, was codified as ASC 842, Leases, and amended through subsequent ASUs.
 ASC 842 is effective for fiscal years beginning after December 15, 2018 and interim periods within those years.
 Entities are required to use a modified retrospective approach of adoption.
 The Company will recognize a cumulative-effect adjustment to the opening balance of retained earnings in the period of adoption, for which comparative periods will be presented in accordance with the previous guidance in ASC 840, Leases.
 The Company has elected, in transition, to apply the package of practical expedients which allows the Company not to reassess whether existing contracts are or contain leases, the classification of existing leases, and whether initial direct costs qualify for capitalization.
-Additionally, the Company expects to elect the package of practical expedients to: i) not recognize lease assets and lease liabilities for leases with a term of 12 months of less; and ii) not separate the non-lease components from the associated lease component so real estate and, instead, account for each non-lease component and associated lease component as a single component.
+Additionally, the Company expects to elect the package of practical expedients to: i) not recognize lease assets and lease liabilities for leases with a term of 12 months of less; and ii) not separate the non-lease components from the associated lease components for leases of real estate and, instead, account for each non-lease component and associated lease component as a single component.
 The Company is evaluating the effect of this guidance on the Company's consolidated financial statements and disclosures, which includes, but is not limited to, the impact on the lease of its corporate headquarters in Cambridge, Massachusetts, and its laboratory space in Boulder, Colorado.
 The Company currently expects to derecognize the existing asset and liabilities on the consolidated balance sheet resulting from the build-to-suit lease arrangement at the Company's corporate headquarters in Cambridge, Massachusetts, which did not meet the criteria for "sale-leaseback" treatment at the time construction was completed.
-Also, the Company is in the
+Also, the Company is in the process of updating its systems, policies and internal controls over financial reporting in anticipation of adopting these standards.